-We strive for full participation of and equal rights and opportunities for persons with disabilities.
+Light for the World strives for full participation of and equal rights and opportunities for persons with disabilities.
 In an inclusive community, every person is welcomed and valued and differing needs are accommodated.
 This means education, livelihood, accessible health care and eye health for all.
 Comprehensive rehabilitation and empowerment.
-Simply put: inclusion and equal rights for all!
+Simply put: inclusion and equal rights for all.

 We work towards disability inclusive development.
 This means that all planning and programmes have to be inclusive and accessible to persons with disabilities.
 Our Netherlands-based Disability Inclusion Lab takes the lead on this objective, supporting other organisations in making their programmes inclusive, setting up innovative inclusion projects, and providing expert advice.